nikitagawde10/Job-Board-powered-by-Github-Jobs/README.md

 # Job Board Powered by GitHub Jobs ( http://Job-Board-Powered-By-Github-Jobs.netlify.app )

 The project is to create a Job board powered by Github jobs API.
-The key components which bonded together are -The website UI to match the prototype provided
+The key components which bonded together are
+- The website UI to match the prototype provided
 - Use the API to show all postings currently live on the site
 - Default the user's location
--Implement a search bar to show input fields for searching via location, job description or company and full time -Show multiple job postings using Load More button pagination -Open the job description of a posting when clicked on it -Implement a dark-light mode toggle button
+- Implement a search bar to show input fields for searching via location, job description or company and full time
+- Show multiple job postings using Load More button pagination
+- Open the job description of a posting when clicked on it
+- Implement a dark-light mode toggle button
--Unit test the presentational components
+- Unit test the presentational components

 ## Step 1:Setting up the environment